-We love our smartphones and tablets.
-Usage of both devices has grown rapidly with people using their mobile devices more than their laptops.
-Given the fact that people are finding and consuming more content on tablets and smartphones, our inbound marketing tactics, specifically content marketing and search engine optimization, must support those devices seamlessly.
+We love our mobile devices.
+Usage has grown rapidly with people using their mobile devices more than their laptops.
+Given the fact that people are finding and consuming more content on smartphones, our inbound marketing tactics, specifically content marketing and search engine optimization, must support those devices seamlessly.

 According to Google, if someone has a positive mobile experience when interacting with your brand, 89% of people are likely to recommend a brand.
 But if the experience is negative, 46% say they would not purchase from a brand again.

 Seems rather harsh.
 But mobile users have expectations about the experience that should be delivered when viewing a web property from their mobile device.

 - Content is difficult to read

 You probably go elsewhere to find what you are looking for.